Faz Husain: Biography

 Husain was born and raised in Patna, Bihar, India, where his grandfather, Mr. Tajamul Husain, was curator at the Patna Museum.
 At age 14, he immigrated to the United States and settled in Ypsilanti, Michigan, where his father had gotten a job at Eastern Michigan University.
 Husain was married to his wife Nikat in an arranged marriage.
 After he had established himself in Ypsilanti, he arranged to have Nikat join him there.
 In an effort for himself and his family to be Americanized, Husain started calling his wife "Nikki."
 She became an American citizen in 1981.

 He opened a pizza shop, "Hello Faz Pizza," first in Ypsilanti, and later on West Liberty Street in nearby Ann Arbor.
 As a devout and practicing Muslim, Husain put the letters "INOG," for "In Name Of God," at the top of his print advertising for his pizza shop.
 In his Ypsilanti pizza shop, Husain created a calzone-like dish he named "faz," after himself.
 He provided employment not only to his relatives, but also to community members, the homeless, and other young people in the community, who worked in his kitchen and delivered pizzas and fazes.

-Gregarious and cheerful, Husain enjoyed the spotlight; the walls of his shop displayed a selection from thousands of pictures of himself with people in show business, sports, and politics.
+Husain maintained a public presence; the walls of his shop displayed a selection from thousands of photographs of himself with people in show business, sports, and politics.